alttch/eva-plugin-alarmer/README.md

     * i - alarm id

-There's no function to list alarms.
-To get that info, just list lvars in "alarmer" supergroup.

 ### User functions

 * **x\_alarmer\_ack**(i) - acknowledges alarm, the user (or API key) must have